Table of Contents[Hide][Click to Show]

 Oklahoma City Murals

-Art museums aren’t the only place to see art, hunt for a fab mural in downtown Oklahoma City.
-Find Cultivation on the walls of the train underpass on Reno Ave.
+Art museums aren’t the only place to see art; hunt for a fab mural in downtown OKC.
+And it’s one of the top free things to do.
 Head to Oklahoma City’s Plaza District for even more murals.

 Chickasaw Bricktown Ballpark

 From April until the end of September, the Oklahoma City Dodgers, a Triple-A affiliate of the LA Dodgers, swing into the Bricktown Entertainment District.
 Along with games, find the bronze statues of notable Oklahoma players around the ballpark.
-Like legend, Mickey Mantle, Hall of Famer Johnny Bench and Warren Spahn, a leftie, located at each entrance.
+Legend Mickey Mantle, Hall of Famer Johnny Bench and Warren Spahn, a leftie, are located at each entrance.

 Located at 2 Mickey Mantle Dr. Tickets range from $8 to $26 with games in the afternoons and evenings.